HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 For further information, refer to:
 - <a href="#wsg">The WSG 1.0 - SC 3.7</a>.

-For more detailed information on analyzing and optimizing third-party usage, refer to the <a hreflang="en" href="https://developer.chrome.com/docs/lighthouse/performance/third-party-summary">Chrome Developers documentation</a>.
+For more detailed information on analyzing and optimizing third-party usage, refer to the [Chrome Developers documentation](https://developer.chrome.com/docs/lighthouse/performance/third-party-summary").

 ### Implementing technical optimizations